Get an annual AARP membership for only $12. Limited time offer.

 Testing out Consumer Cellular's IRIS Flip

-During testing, we found that the IRIS Flip’s photo quality is a little lacking, as it only has a 5 megapixel camera.
+Testing out Consumer Cellular's IRIS FlipWe found the IRIS Easy Flip’s photo quality is a little lacking, as it only has a 5 megapixel camera.
 The quality is comparable to other flip phones, though, and it’s handy for capturing moments you want to remember.

 >> Related Reading: Smartphone apps for seniors